techascent/tech.ml.dataset/README.md

 near future for [Apache Arrow](https://github.com/apache/arrow).

+An example of using the dataset for [advanced regression techniques](https://github.com/cnuernber/ames-house-prices/blob/master/ames-housing-prices-clojure.md).

 ## Dataset Pipeline Processing

 Dataset ETL is a repeatable processing that stores data so that doing inference later is automatic.